-Offshore wind is up-and-coming in the United States – and lease areas along the entire East Coast are in demand.
-In our map, you can see state goals and capacities for offshore wind farms allocated to current lease areas.
+Offshore wind is up-and-coming in the United States.
+See state goals and capacities for offshore wind farms allocated to current lease areas in our map.